-It was a Father’s Day Hike near the Tennessee-North Carolina border.
+It was a Father’s Day Hike near the Tennessee-North Carolina border, a Martin family tradition.

-William Martin, his father Clyde, the two boys and others started at Cades Cove, hiked to Russell Field where they camped overnight and then made their way to Spence Field, where they met a group – ironically also named Martin – from Louisiana.
+William Martin, his father Clyde Martin, the two boys and others started at Cades Coven and hiked to Russell Field where they camped overnight.
+Afterward, they made their way to Spence Field, where they met a group – ironically also named Martin – from Louisiana.

 It was late in the afternoon and the boys were enjoying each other’s company.

 The boys weren’t especially sneaky with their sneak attack.